-Gold Eagles minted 1986-1991 are dated with Roman numerals.
+Gold Eagles minted 1986-1991 were dated with Roman numerals.
 In 1992, the U.S. Mint switched to Arabic numbers for dating Gold Eagles.

-The troy ounce is the unit of weight for precious metals.
-One troy ounce equals 1.09711 regular (avoirdupois) ounces.
+Precious metals are weighed in troy ounces, where one troy ounce equals 1.09711 regular (avoirdupois) ounces.
 Where ounce and ounces are used in this Web site, they mean troy ounce or ounces.

 Buying Gold Eagles from CMI Gold & Silver Inc.

 CMI Gold & Silver Inc. has no minimum order for American Gold Eagles.

 Usually, payment by bank wire transfer is required for large orders and sometimes a deposit may be required before prices are locked in.